Limited time: Save up to 33% on every planView pricing

 • Account.
 Voibe does not require an account to dictate.

-Pricing: $9.90/month, $89.10/year, or $149 lifetime for unlimited dictation on Apple Silicon Macs (M1 through M4).
+Pricing: $7.50/month, $59/year, or $149 lifetime for unlimited dictation.
+Voibe runs on all Macs; on-device mode requires an Apple Silicon Mac (M1 or later).
 Voibe also includes Developer Mode for VS Code and Cursor with file/folder name resolution — useful for technical workflows where Spokenly's MCP server is the configurable alternative.
 Over 3 years, Voibe lifetime at $149 is $210.64 (59%) cheaper than Spokenly Pro at $359.64.

 Try Voibe for Free — install, grant microphone and accessibility permissions, dictate.
 No account, no credit card, no BYOK setup, no subprocessor chain to audit, no Pro tier to subscribe to.